 Hydro Logic Product Documents

-- Stabilize - PH levels and avoid mineral build up.
+- Stabilize - your pH levels and avoid mineral build up

-- Maximize - nutrient uptake and minimize lock out for your priced plants
+- Maximize - nutrient uptake and minimize lock of for your plants

 - Essential - for health of beneficial micro-organisms